 The aftermath of the recent Black Lives Matters protests has thrown a spotlight on historic figures who had links with the slave trade.
-Upminster has not escaped this scrutiny which has brought to light unpleasant local connections with the Branfills of Upminster Hall a call for a road and a school in Upminster to be renamed to erase these links.
+Upminster has not escaped this scrutiny which has brought to light unpleasant local connections with the Branfills of Upminster Hall and a call for a road and a school in Upminster to be renamed to erase these links.

 Six generations of the Branfill family owned Upminster Hall for over two hundred years, starting with Captain Andrew Branfill’s purchase in March 1686 of the Hall, manor and estate for £7,400 from Edward Noel, Earl of Gainsborough.